ODAncona/bboxconverter/README.md

 ## Introduction

 When you work with bounding box you have severals things to consider.

-As it is a data file you can store them using :
+First, the bounding box could be stored in different ways like:

+- TLBR (top_left_x, top_left_y, bottom_right_x, bottom_right_y)
+- TLWH (top_left_x, top_left_y, width, height)
+- CWH (center_x, center_y, width, height)

+Which are popular among different popular format like :

+- COCO
+- Pascal VOC
+- YOLO (You Only Look Once)

+Furthermore, the bounding box could be stored in different format like:

 - csv
 - xml